 Buying & Storage Tips

 Look for asparagus that’s firm, straight with bright green stalks with tightly closed tips.
 Avoid those that are dry, wrinkled, or with ruffled tips.
 Choose spears that have an even thickness so they’ll cook evenly.
-Once you get home, stand fresh asparagus in about an inch of water and cover with a plastic bag or wrap the stems in a wet paper towel and cover asparagus with a plastic bag.
+Once you get home, stand the bunch of fresh asparagus in about an inch of water and cover it with a plastic bag or wrap the stems in a wet paper towel and cover asparagus with a plastic bag.
 Use within 2 to 3 days.

 Prep & Cooking Tips